RenertMath/RenertMath.github.io/pi.md

-### Renert &pi; Day challenge 2022
+### Renert &pi; Day challenge 2023

-The finals will take place on Monday, March 14 during your normal math class.
+The finals will take place on Tuesday, March 14 during your normal math class.
 Finalists will compete in their classrooms, with their teacher checking digits.
-To be a finalist, you must be in the top 10 of your grade (K through grade 6) or division (division 3 and division 4) during qualifiers the week before.
+To be a finalist, you must be in the top 5 of your grade (K through grade 6) or division (division 3 and division 4) during qualifiers the week before.

 Rules:
 - Students get 3 "strikes": a strike only counts if the supervising teacher needs to stop the student and correct them.
 If the student catches themselves ("3.14159, 897 - I mean 26535"), then no problem.
 In light of this, teachers will not immediately react to correct and incorrect digits recited, and instead give a few seconds just in case.